tuongtranngoc/tuongtranngoc/README.md

 </div>

 ## :octocat: Biography
-I am an AI Engineer and working at Eastgate-Software.
-Prior to that, I have had the fortune of working at [VNPT-AI Center](https://icenter.ai/vi) and [iCOMM Media & Tech, Jsc](https://icomm.vn/).
+I am an AI Research Engineer and working at [Kalapa, Jsc](https://kalapa.vn/).
+Prior to that, I have had the fortune of working at [Eastgate-Software](https://eastgate-software.com/), [VNPT-AI Center](https://icenter.ai/vi) and [iCOMM Media & Tech, Jsc](https://icomm.vn/).

 I have a background in mathematics and informatics, having graduated from Ha Noi University of Science and Technology (HUST).
 Since then, I have been deeply engaged in artificial intelligence, constantly expanding my knowledge through work experience.